yeongrin/Prototype/README.md

-If you can't find the code and script and any sources, please send me an email in discord.
-It's faster than teams.
+If you can't find the code and script and any sources, please send me an email in discord or teams message.
 @rinearity <- Discord